 Form 720 for Self-Insured Plan: The plan sponsor must file Form 720 and pay the required PCORI fee directly to the Internal Revenue Service (IRS).
 Third-party administrator (TPAs) cannot pay the fee on behalf of a plan.
 The Form 720 is available here: https://www.irs.gov/pub/irs-pdf/f720.pdf.
 Instructions for the form are available here: https://www.irs.gov/instructions/i720.

 Form 720 for Fully Insured Plan: The issuer of a “specified health insurance policy” must file Form 720 and pay the required PCORI fee directly to the IRS.
-Consequently, the insurance carrier files the PCORI fee.
+Consequently, the insurance carrier files the Form 720 and pays the PCORI fee.

 Form 5500 Deadline Fast Approaching